 #3: Review the leaked ads

 One of my favorite things to do in the weeks leading up to Black Friday is to view the ‘leaked’ Black Friday ads.
 If you didn’t know, you don’t have to go purchase a paper on Thanksgiving morning to find the Black Friday ads.
 Instead, most major retailers will ‘leak’ their ads 2-3 weeks ahead of Black Friday.
 My favorite place to find the leaked ads is on bfads.net.
+(Update 10/15/2020: This website is no longer active.
+I have found that bestblackfriday.com is a good alternative to use to review leaked ads.)
 There are several other websites that have essentially the same information if you do a quick web search.

 What you will find when reviewing ads is that for the most in-demand items, the largest retailers will offer essentially the same deals.
 For instance, when we wanted to purchase a Nest doorbell last year, they were exactly the same sale price at Best Buy, Amazon, Target, Walmart, Kohls, etc. But some retailers offer additional perks that make buying items from them more advantageous.